will-ferens/portfolio-blog/README.md

 # Will dash Ferens dot com

-This is where you can find things I've written.
-About things I've built, things I've read, and things I've done.
+This is where you can find things I've written - about things I've built, things I've read, and things I've done.
 Check it out:

 https://www.will-ferens.com/